Is an IPv4 auction an appropriate forum to buy or sell IP addresses?

 What You Should Consider Before Buying or Selling in an IPv4 Auction

-As a Buyer, you’ll want to know all you can about a netblock before making an offer on it.
+As someone looking to purchase IPv4 addresses, you’ll want to know all you can about a netblock before making an offer on it.
+A few questions you may have can include things like:

 Most, but not all, IP Address auction-style sites allow buyers to know the IPv4 range in advance of bidding.
 If a Buyer is sophisticated enough, they can determine some of the above answers themselves, but certainly not all of them.
 That requires either direct interaction between Buyer and Seller, or at least interaction through a knowledgeable IPv4 broker who can shed light on the more opaque issues.